Learning Outcomes

 This article has covered the following key knowledge points:

-- The police must hold an identification procedure if a witness can identify a suspect and the suspect disputes being the person seen.
+- Code D 3.12: police must hold an identification procedure where there is a witness able to identify and the suspect disputes identity, unless not practicable or serving no useful purpose

 Key Terms and Concepts